leucos/ansible-tuto/step-04/README.md

 # Apache example (a.k.a.
 Ansible's "Hello World!")

-We assume we have the following inventory file (let's name it `hosts`) :
+We assume we have the following inventory file (let's name it `hosts`):

     [web]
     host1.example.org

 and all hosts are debian-like.

-Note: remember you can (an probably should here) use `ansible_ssh_host` to set the real IP of the host.
+Note: remember you can (and in our exercise probably should) use `ansible_ssh_host` to set the real IP of the host.
 You can also change the inventory and use a real hostname.
-In any case, use a non-critical machine to play with !
+In any case, use a non-critical machine to play with!

-Let's build a playbook that will install apache on machines in the `web` group.
+Lets build a playbook that will install apache on machines in the `web` group.

     - hosts: web
       tasks:
         - name: Installs apache web server
           action: apt pkg=apache2 state=installed update_cache=true

-We just need to say want we want to do using the right ansible module.
+We just need to say what we want to do using the right ansible modules.
 Here, we're using the [apt](http://ansible.cc/docs/modules.html#apt) module that can install debian packages.
 We also ask this module to update the package cache.

 We also added a name for this task.
-While this is not necessary, it's very informative when the playbook is run so it's highly recommended.
+While this is not necessary, it's very informative when the playbook runs, so it's highly recommended.

-All in all, this was quite easy !
+All in all, this was quite easy!

-You can run the playbook (let's call it `apache.yml`) :
+You can run the playbook (lets call it `apache.yml`) :

     ansible-playbook -i step-04/hosts -l host1.example.org step-04/apache.yml

-Here, `step-04/hosts` is the inventory file, `-l` limits run to `host1.example.org` and `apache.yml` is our playbook.
+Here, `step-04/hosts` is the inventory file, `-l` limits the run only to `host1.example.org` and `apache.yml` is our playbook.

-When you run the above command, you should see something like :
+When you run the above command, you should see something like:

     PLAY [web] *********************